 See that post for methods and other background on this topic, and some track maps from 2012 (also available at the USGS website here).

-The USGS track map February 2014 is copied below (Fig. 1).
+The USGS track map for June 2004 is copied below (Fig. 1).

 Posted in Advocacy, Conservation Status, Population